List of massacres in Colombia

-The following is a list of notable massacres in Colombia.
+The following is a list of notable massacres in Colombia, defined by the Colombian government as the intentional killing of three or more people in one incident.
 Most documented massacres have been a part of the wider Colombian conflict (1964–present day).

 According to the Grupo de Memoria Histórica (lit.
 'Historical Memory Group'), there were 2,505 massacres in Colombia between 1973 and 2008.
-The Colombian government defines a "massacre" as the killing of four or more people in the same act.